10 Most Common Web Accessibility Issues to Solve for

 • Automated accessibility report generation

-• Free web accessibility tests at your fingertips
+• Free accessibility tests and trial versions.

 10. Add Subtitles and Captions to Videos